-Guidelines for the First Two Companioned PrayerTM Learning Sessions with Mentors
+Guidelines for the First Two Companioned PrayerTM Learning Sessions

-These first two learning sessions focus on experiencing the prayer (being companioned) by mentors (experienced companions).
-If mentors are not available, see the material for sharing the prayer without mentors.
+The first two learning sessions focus on experiencing the prayer (being companioned).

-These guidelines are for mentors who are facilitating the first two learning sessions of Companioned Prayer.
-Typically, when breaking into small groups, there will be only one, two, or sometimes up to three people who are learning the prayer, per mentor.
-The first session usually can take up to two hours.
+These guidelines are for mentors (experienced companions) who are facilitating the first two learning sessions of a Companioned Prayer program.
+Typically, when breaking into small groups, they will have only one, two, or sometimes up to three people who are learning the prayer, per mentor.
+The first session usually takes two hours.
 An hour-and-a half should be available for each of the other sessions, or two hours if there are three people per mentor.
 If a person misses the first session, they should not participate in the second, but should be encouraged to start again when another first session is offered.